life-and-dev/son/nature.md

 Paul also introduces the Son as a human Christ that fulfilled the prophecies (God's word):

-> The gospel of God, which He promised beforehand through His prophets in the holy Scriptures, concerning His Son, who was descended from David according to the flesh... -- Romans 1:1-3 ESV
+> The gospel of God, which He promised beforehand through His prophets in the holy Scriptures, concerning His Son, who was descended from David according to the flesh... — Romans 1:1-3 ESV

 The term, ["the word"](https://eternal.family.net.za/bible/concepts/word) is used multiple times throughout the book of John and the gospels, but it always refers to something someone had said.
 John was not giving a clever word puzzle, but instead the purpose of his book was to give a testimony of Jesus, therefore one would expect that the meaning of "the word" should be consistent throughout this testimony.

 Acts starts with Jesus leaving his disciples behind to return to God.
 This by itself proves that [Jesus is distinct from God](https://eternal.family.net.za/god/son/essence/not-god/distinct) and that Jesus is not omnipresent like God.

-Every letter of Paul, start with an introduction that mentions both God and Christ as [distinct persons](https://eternal.family.net.za/god/son/essence/not-god/distinct), for example:
+Every letter of Paul starts with an introduction that mentions both God and Christ as [distinct persons](https://eternal.family.net.za/god/son/essence/not-god/distinct), for example:

-> Blessed be the **God and Father of our Lord Jesus Christ**... -- Ephesians 1:3 (ESV)
+> Blessed be the **God and Father of our Lord Jesus Christ**... — Ephesians 1:3 (ESV)

 1 Peter, opens with a blessing: "Blessed be **the God and Father of our Lord Jesus Christ!**" This states that [Jesus has a God](https://eternal.family.net.za/god/son/essence/not-god) Who is a distinct [Father](https://eternal.family.net.za/god/son/essence/of-god/parent) to him.